PRACTICE DIRECTION 34A – DEPOSITIONS AND COURT ATTENDANCE BY WITNESSES

 (1) fails to attend the examination, or

-the examiner will sign a certificate14 of such failure or refusal and may include in his certificate any comment as to the conduct of the deponent or of any person attending the examination.
+the examiner will sign a certificate14 of such failure or refusal and may include in their certificate any comment as to the conduct of the deponent or of any person attending the examination.

 4.9 The party who obtained the order for the examination must file the certificate with the court and may apply for an order that the deponent attend for examination or as may be15.
 The application may be made without notice16.

-4.10 The court will make such order on the application as it thinks fit including an order for the deponent to pay any costs resulting from his failure or refusal17.
+4.10 The court will make such order on the application as it thinks fit including an order for the deponent to pay any costs resulting from their failure or refusal17.

-4.11 A deponent who wilfully refuses to obey an order made against him under Part 34 may be proceeded against for contempt of court.
+4.11 A deponent who wilfully refuses to obey an order made against them under Part 34 may be proceeded against for contempt of court.

 (1) be signed by the examiner,